-- Residence (at least two consecutive semesters of full-time study – all students meet this requirement)
+- Residence: at least two consecutive semesters of full-time study

 The additional requirements for the school and/or program are:

-- Attend two semesters of BME seminars (typically, during first year)*
+- Attend two semesters of BME seminars (typically, during the first year)

 - 30 credits of coursework (see Coursework Requirements section below)

 - Minimum of 12 credits in the life sciences or medicine

 - Minimum of 12 credits in the quantitative sciences or engineering